Gaslight (1944 film): Plot

-In 1875, when world-famous opera singer Alice Alquist is murdered at her London home, her niece Paula is sent to Italy to follow in her footsteps.
-As an adult, Paula marries her accompanist Gregory Anton, after a two-week whirlwind romance.
-At his suggestion, they settle in London and occupy her late aunt's long-vacant townhouse.
+In 1875, after world-famous opera singer Alice Alquist is murdered at her home in Victorian London, her orphan niece Paula is sent to Italy to follow in her footsteps.
+As an adult, Paula marries her accompanist Gregory Anton after a two-week whirlwind romance.
+They agree to settle in London and occupy her late aunt's long-vacant townhouse.
 Paula grapples with the memory of her aunt's murder, and Gregory suggests storing Alice's furnishings in the attic.

 When Paula finds a letter to her aunt from a man named Sergis Bauer, Gregory reacts violently but apologizes.
 He hires a young maid, Nancy, and insists that she never bother his "high-strung" wife.
 Paula is surprised when Gregory chides her supposed forgetfulness, but on a visit to the Tower of London, she cannot find an heirloom brooch he gave her, although it was stored safely in her handbag.
-She is plagued by noises coming from the boarded-up attic, and notices the gaslights dim for no apparent reason when Gregory is not home, which he assures her is only her imagination.
+She is plagued by noises coming from the boarded-up attic, and notices the gaslights dimming for no apparent reason when Gregory is not home.

-Gregory flirts with Nancy, whose disdain for his wife only worsens Paula's nerves.
+Gregory flirts with Nancy, whose disgust for his wife only worsens Paula's nerves.
 Her anxious behavior is noticed by Inspector Brian Cameron of Scotland Yard, a childhood admirer of Alice.
 Struck by Paula's resemblance to her aunt, Cameron attempts to reopen the cold case, discovering that a gift of royal jewels was not recovered after Alice's murder.
 Isolating his wife from the world, Gregory convinces her that she is a kleptomaniac, responsible for hiding a painting, and is too unwell to be in public.
-Unable to prevent her from attending a party hosted by her old family friend, Gregory accuses Paula of stealing his watch.
-When he finds it in her handbag, Paula becomes hysterical in front of the guests.
+Unable to prevent her from attending a party hosted by her old family friend, Gregory accuses Paula of stealing his pocket watch.
+When he "finds" it in her handbag, Paula becomes hysterical in front of the guests.
 Taking Paula home, Gregory angrily claims that her mother died in an asylum, and that the letter she discovered from Sergis Bauer never existed.
 Doubting her own sanity, Paula breaks down.